seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <h3 id="intro">Introduction</h3>
 <p>
 The Seldonian Toolkit supports offline (batch) <i>reinforcement learning</i> (RL) Seldonian algorithms.
 In the RL setting, the user must provide data (the observations, actions, and rewards from past episodes), a policy parameterization (similar to a <i>model</i> in the supervised learning regime), and the desired behavioral constraints.
 Seldonian algorithms that are implemented via the engine search for a new policy that simultaneously optimizes a primary objective function (e.g., expected discounted return) and satisfies the behavioral constraints with high confidence.
-This tutorial builds on the previous supervised learning tutorials, so we suggest familiarizing yourself with those, in particular the <a href="{{ "/tutorials/simple_engine_tutorial" | relative_url }}">Getting started with the Seldonian Engine tutorial</a>.
+This tutorial builds on the previous supervised learning tutorials, so we suggest familiarizing yourself with those, in particular <a href="{{ "/tutorials/simple_engine_tutorial" | relative_url }}">Tutorial C: Running the Seldonian Engine</a>.
 Note that due to the choice of confidence-bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 </p>

 <h3 id="outline">Outline</h3>